-We formalized the problem of constructing feature-based representations for cognitive modeling as the unsupervised learning of ADCLUS models from similarity data.
+We developed a connection between constructing feature-based representations for cognitive modeling and the unsupervised learning of INDCLUS models from similarity data.
 In an empirical comparison sensitive to variance in solution quality and computation time, we found that several recently proposed methods for recovering such models perform worse than the original indclus algorithm of Arabie and Carroll (1980).
-We suggested a purely combinatorial approach to this problem that is simpler than previous proposals, yet more effective.
-By changing memberships one at a time, it makes fewer independence assumptions.
-We also proposed a novel variant of the Kernighan-Lin optimization strategy that is able to follow the gradient function more closely, surpassing the performance of the original.
+Noting that indclus does not scale well to large problems, we suggested a purely combinatorial approach that is simpler than previous proposals.
+When provided with gradient information, this approach was comparable to indclus, and when using a novel move strategy, it surpassed all other algorithms.
+Perhaps even more important, the new method seems to perform well on large problems.